Tax Assistance for Seniors: Where To Get Help

 Some states may offer additional tax relief for seniors through exemptions on property taxes up to a certain threshold.
 It’s always best to check with your local property tax authority for more information on your specific area.
 States like Alabama, Alaska, Florida, Washington, and Texas currently have property tax exemptions.

 New Jersey, which has the highest property taxes in the country, has also recently announced a tax break for seniors that will take effect in 2026.
-If you’re eligible, you may be able to save up to $6,500 on property taxes.
+Eligible applicants may be able to save up to $6,500 on property taxes.

 4 Tips To Help You File Your Tax Returns